KennyTangg/Final-Project-Java/README.md

 # Contacts Manager - Data Structure Performance Comparison

 This project implements a contacts management system using different data structures and provides tools to compare their performance.
+It includes a basic JavaFX application for visualization.

 ## Project Structure